 Hyde to Middlemarch Distance: 27 km

-- The majestic Rock and Pillar mountains are to the nor-west, with the Taieri Ridge to the south-east.
+- The Strath Taieri is flanked by the majestic Rock and Pillar Range to the nor-west and Taieri Ridge to the south-east.

-- A good meeting point for support vehicles and cyclists is at the Rock and Pillar Gangers Shed where the Rail Trail crosses State Highway 87.
+- Another good meeting point for support vehicles and cyclists is at the Rock and Pillar Gangers Shed where the Rail Trail crosses State Highway 87.

-- It is a rewarding sight seeing the town of Middlemarch in the distance where fine food, beverages and country hospitality await you.
+- Regardless of wind direction, it is rewarding sight to see Middlemarch getting closer and closer, and where fine food, beverages and country hospitality await you.

 The Hyde Station is 2 km from the township of Hyde and still contains some of the original stock wagons.